TIP-Global-Health/eheza-documentation/content/developer_docs/upgrade-offline-sync.md

 On an Android device (the directions are slightly different for a desktop, see below):

-* In the chrome browser, go to [https://eheza.global/app](https://eheza.global/app) (do this in the Chrome browser even if you have the app pinned to your homepage on the device).
+* In the chrome browser, go to [the app page at `<base domain>/app` (do this in the Chrome browser even if you have the app pinned to your homepage on the device).
 * Click on the Green lock icon just to the left of the address bar in the browser.

 {{< media image_path="uploads/green-lock.jpg" class="half" >}}